biosustain/AutoFlow-HTC/docs/README.rst

 tecan\_od\_analyzer can be used from the command-line by executing it in the directory where the xlsx files are located.
-The outputs will be gathered on a new directory called "results".
+The outputs will be gathered on a new directory called "results"..

 Command line usage
 ~~~~~~~~~~~~~~~~~~